pymor/pymor/docs/source/tutorial_vectorarray.md

 ## Converting NumPy arrays to VectorArrays

-Some, but not all, {{ VectorArrays }} can be initialized from NumPy arrays.
+Some but not all {{ VectorArrays }} can be initialized from NumPy arrays.
 For these arrays, the corresponding {{ VectorSpace }} implements the {meth}`~pymor.vectorarrays.interface.VectorSpace.from_numpy` method: